 15. You Are Consuming Invisible Calories

 Additives, preservatives, and artificial sugar are all harmful to your health.
 Many low-carb packaged foods contain invisible calories and hinder weight loss.
-It is best to avoid all packaged foods and eat home-cooked food.
+It is best to avoid all packaged foods and instead opt for some homemade low-carb recipes.
 You will lose weight, feel better, and save a lot of money.

 16. You Are Starving Yourself